-For food and feed of plant origin, other plant-origin agricultural products and materials and articles intended to come into contact with food, the importer notifies the PAD about the shipment details by filling the "Shipment Notification Form" through the Food Safety Information System (FSIS) and uploads the Certificate(s) related to product to be imported within minimum 3 days and maximum 20 days before arrival of the commodity.
+For food and feed of plant origin, other plant-origin agricultural products and materials, and articles intended to come into contact with food, the importer notifies the AFD about the shipment details by filling the "Shipment Notification Form" through the Food Safety Information System (FSIS) and uploads the Certificate(s) related to product to be imported within minimum 3 days and maximum 20 days before arrival of the commodity.

 When the product arrives at Turkish ports/customs, import procedures are started.
-Depending on product type, the importer should present the approved Control Certificate (if required for that commodity) together with originals of the invoice, ingredient list, certificate of origin, plant health certificate or free sale certificate or health certificate, as well as other import documentation, such as bill of lading, etc. After the identity and documentary checks, where required, PAD inspectors carry out physical checks, including taking samples of the product according to the analysis frequency requirement, which is set by PAD.
-If a sample is taken, it is sent to MinFAL's official laboratory or a private laboratory authorized by GDPC for physical, chemical, and microbiological analysis.
+Depending on product type, the importer should present the approved Control Certificate (if required for that commodity) together with originals of the invoice, ingredient list, certificate of origin, plant health certificate or free sale certificate or health certificate, as well as other import documentation, such as bill of lading, etc. Additional information on certificates is available in the Food and Agricultural Import Regulations and Standards FAIRS Certificate Report for Turkey here.

+where required, AFD inspectors carry out physical checks, including taking samples of the product according to the analysis frequency requirement, which is set by AFD.
+If a sample is taken, it is sent to MinAF's official laboratory or a private laboratory authorized by GDPC for physical, chemical, and microbiological analysis.
 In addition, if the product is a bulk or semi-processed commodity, it is checked by plant quarantine inspectors for consistency with the legislation in place.
 The process normally takes up to one week depending on the type of analysis.

 Import of the product is allowed if the results of the checks and analysis are found to be acceptable and consistent with regulations.
 If the inspection results do not comply with Turkish legislation requirements, the importer may request secondary sample tests within seven days.
-In the case that the secondary test results show that the product is not complying with Turkish import requirements, the shipment is rejected by PAD.
+In the case that the secondary test results show that the product is not complying with Turkish import requirements, the shipment is rejected by AFD.
 Then, the shipment may be sent back to the exporting country or a third country, as decided by the importer.